ppreshant/flow_cytometry/notes-flowcytometry.md

  [7] "mGreenLantern cor-A" "mGreenLantern cor-H" "mGreenLantern cor-W" "mScarlet-I-A"        "mScarlet-I-H"        "mScarlet-I-W"
 [13] "TIME"

+- [x] S050 issue when combining data workflow : 8 files are missing
+	- Fixed by loading the proper files now
-- S050 issue when combining data workflow : 8 files are missing presumably because they were not in the plate grid ; d-1/E12, G12, H12 - probably PBS and beads?
+	- ~~missing files presumably because they were not in the plate grid ; d-1/E12, G12, H12 - probably PBS and beads?~~